NLnetLabs/routinator/doc/manual/source/manual-page.rst

       in the manifest.
 If the hash does not match, the CA and all its objects are still rejected.

+.. option:: --limit-v4-len=length, --limit-v6-len=length

+      If present, defines the maximum length of IPv4 prefixes or IPv6 prefixes, respectively, that will be included in the VRP data set.
+All VRPs for prefixes with a longer prefix length will be ignored.
+Note that only the prefix length itself, not the max length is considered.

+      If either option is missing, VRPs for all prefixes of that particular address family are included.

 .. option:: --allow-dubious-hosts

       As a precaution, Routinator will reject rsync and HTTPS URIs from RPKI